steffilazerte/cat_cams/README.md

 system("identify -list policy")
 ```

+If you run into problems here,
+  - on Windows open your Command Prompt from the Quick Link menu
+  - on Mac open your Terminal by searching for "Terminal" in the Dock

+Then, in either the Command Prompt or Terminal, type `identify -list policy` and hit enter.

 It should tell you where your "policy.xml" file is, as well as your allocated memory

 ```